backstage/backstage/README.md

 ![headline](headline.png)

-At Spotify we believe that a better developer experience leads to happier and more productive engineers.
+At Spotify we [strongly believe](https://backstage.io/the-spotify-story) that a better developer experience leads to happier and more productive engineers.

 ## Overview

 The Backstage platform consists of a number of different components:

 - **frontend** - Main web application that users interact with.
 It's built up by a number of different _Plugins_.
+- **plugins** - Each plugin is treated as a self-contained web app and can include almost any type of content.
 Plugins all use a common set of platform API's and reusable UI components.
-Each plugin is treated as a self-contained web app and can include almost any type of content.
 Plugins can fetch data either from the _backend_ or through any RESTful API exposed through the _proxy_.
-- **backend** (not released yet) - GraphQL aggregation service that holds the model of your software ecosystem, including organisational information and what team owns what software.
+- **backend** * - GraphQL aggregation service that holds the model of your software ecosystem, including organisational information and what team owns what software.
 The backend also has a Plugin model for extending its graph.
 - **proxy** - Terminates HTTPS and exposes any RESTful API to Plugins.
-- **identity** (not released yet) - A backend service that holds your organisation's metadata.
+- **identity** * - A backend service that holds your organisation's metadata.

+_* not yet released_

 ![overview](backstage_overview.png)